What is a screening service, and how is it different from other medical services?

 Medicare introduced colon cancer screening benefits in 1998, when colonoscopy was added as a screening benefit for "high risk" beneficiaries (see below).
 In 2001 Medicare added colonoscopy as a benefit for average risk individuals undergoing colon cancer screening.

-New Colorado law - July 1, 2009 As of July 1, 2009 colorectal cancer screening has been a mandated health insurance benefit in Colorado.
-HB 08-1410 required small group and individual plans regulated by the state to include coverage for the range of screenings recommended by the U.S. Preventative Services Task Force.
+As of July 1, 2009 colorectal cancer screening has been a mandated health insurance benefit in Colorado.
+HB 08-1410 requires small group and individual plans regulated by the state to include coverage for the range of screenings recommended by the U.S. Preventative Services Task Force.

 Also see Colonoscopy FAQs